Havana Brown: Behaviour

+Health

 Very little grooming is required.
 A gentle brushing and wipe with a damp cloth once or twice a week, along with a good quality diet, will suffice for Havana Browns.

 There are no known genetic diseases associated with this breed.
 They may have a slightly higher occurrence of gingivitis than other breeds, this being attributed to their Siamese ancestry.